August 9, 2014

 How to Help a Frightened Cat

 You can understand and care for your scared, stressed, hiding or aggressive cat

 Every cat is different, so each is frightened by different things.
 Every cat has his own way of responding to fear, too.

-A naturally timid cat may be afraid of many things and spend a lot of his life in hiding, while a naturally confident cat will be less fearful and will usually recover more quickly from scary events.
+A naturally timid cat may be afraid of many things and spend a lot of her life in hiding, while a naturally confident cat will be less fearful and will usually recover more quickly from scary events.

 For example, one cat may confront a strange dog by hissing, spitting, and puffing out his fur to make himself look big.
 Or he may decide to cut his losses and beat a hasty retreat.
 Some cats are so overwhelmed with fear that they simply freeze, too terrified to run.
 A really laid-back cat, on the other hand, may not see the dog as a threat; he may simply sniff the dog and walk away.

-- Aggression (which includes spitting, hissing, growling, swatting, biting, scratching, puffing fur and tail, arching back, swishing tail, and flattening ears)
+- Aggression (which includes spitting, hissing, growling, swatting, biting, scratching, puffing fur and tail, arching back, swishing tail and flattening ears)

 - Freezing in place

 - Releasing anal glands